 Copy of current passing HESI scores

 The applicant’s name will appear on the admission list on a first come, first served basis.
-Names will appear on the admission list AFTER the completed application packet is submitted and a pre-enrollment session is attended.
-Once the completed application packet is submitted, an appointment is made for the applicant to attend a pre-enrollment session.
-During this session, applicants will tour the TCAT campus, discuss costs and financial aid, talk with the instructor/coordinator and talk with a success coordinator.
+Names will appear on the admission list AFTER the completed application packet is submitted.
+Once the completed application packet is submitted, an appointment is made for the applicant to attend a general information session.
+During this session, applicants will complete orientation (both program and admissions).

 A mandatory General Information Session will be held for all applicants wishing to start a practical nursing class.
 This information session includes discussions led by the nursing coordinator and financial aid coordinator.
 Applicants will receive information regarding additional documentation required before starting school; costs sheets for books, equipment and supplies; and information regarding financial aid.
 This is a great time to ask questions.
 Admission lists will appear on the website after final interviews are complete.